 Frederick J. Petersen is a commercial lawyer focused in commercial bankruptcy, business restructures, commercial transactions, commercial litigation and real estate.

 Fred joined Mesch Clark Rothschild in 1998 as a law clerk while attending the University of Arizona College of Law.
-He joined the firm as an associate in 1999 and became a shareholder in 2005.
+He became an associate in 1999 and became a shareholder in 2005.
+Fred was the firm’s managing shareholder from 2011 to 2017 and returned to that role from 2019 to present.
 Fred received a Bachelor of Arts degree, Magna Cum Laude, in history and political science from Gonzaga University in Spokane, Washington.

 Since graduating from law school, Fred has provided business and financial legal counsel to a variety of businesses including hospitals, restaurants, golf courses, retail stores, grocery chains, real estate ventures, construction companies, religious organizations, Chapter 11 Trustees, and creditor committees.

 He takes pride in his drive to find creative solutions to problems.
 His “results oriented” approach often leads to quicker and less expensive solutions than a litigation first preference.
 Fred understands, however, that sometimes litigation is required to reach a solution.